RGB NSWGov+ScreenNSW Primary 2025 1

 • Increase industry participation for screen and digital games practitioners from the NSW Government’s key priority areas.

-The Sector Impact Program is funded and administered by Screen NSW, a division within the Department of Creative Industries, Tourism, Hospitality and Sport (DCITHS).
+This program is funded and administered by Screen NSW, a division within the Department of Creative Industries, Tourism, Hospitality and Sport (DCITHS).

 Contact & support